redstrate/Kawari/README.md

 ## Running

 Install [Rust](https://rust-lang.org) and then use the `run.sh` helper script in the repository.
 You can of course run each server individually.

+In order to run the World server, you need a copy of Oodle networking.
+Fortunately it is easy to do, assuming you have an Epic Games account and a GitHub account.
+Use something like [get-oodle-lib](https://github.com/sehnryr/get-oodle-lib) or another tool to fetch "liboo2net" for your platform.

 ### Testing via launcher